AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Coinductive-Calculus.md

 realRecip :: ℝ -> ℝ
 realRecip = intsToReal . intsRecip . realToInts
 ```

+Unfortunately, some of this is a bit of a hack job.
+Hopefully I'll be able to justify something better in the future.
+I will give a more trustworthy, if less efficient, implementation later in this post.

 ```haskell
 > realToFloat $ realRecip $ ratToReal 8